fpaupier/label-studio-ml-backend/README.md

 1. Setup environment

     It is highly recommended to use `venv`, `virtualenv` or `conda` python environments.
 You can use the same environment as Label Studio does.
 [Read more](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) about creating virtual environments via `venv`.
+    You'll need python 3.7 to ensure compatibility with the example dependancies.
    ```bash
    cd label-studio-ml-backend